-c.
-Landfill Gas Extraction System Monitoring
+K.9.c Landfill Gas Extraction System Monitoring

-The solid waste engineer performs monthly monitoring of the landfill gas extraction system.
 There are currently 231 wells and 15 sample points in the system.
 The sample points include locations in the extraction system pipes leading into the flare and a point at the flare itself.
 The gas composition, static pressure, differential pressure, flow and temperatures at each of the well locations and points are recorded using the GEM 2000.
 The flare temperature and total gas flow at the flare reported by the flare computer are recorded by hand.
 In order to minimize the amount of air pulled into the system, it may be necessary to close some of the extraction wells.
 As a result, not all of the wells will be sampled on a monthly basis.